ros2/design/articles/realtime.md

 With judicious application of the performance patterns and benchmarking tests proposed in this document, implementing real-time code in C/C++ is feasible.
 The question of how ROS 2 will achieve real-time compatibility remains.

+It is acceptable for the setup and teardown stages of the ROS node lifecycle to not be real-time safe.
+However, interacting with ROS interfaces, particularly within an intra-process context, should be real-time safe, since these actions could be on the real-time code path of a process.

 There are a few possible strategies for the real-time "hardening" of existing and future ROS 2 code:

 * Create a configuration option for the stack to operate in "real-time friendly" mode.
   * Pros:
-    * Could allow user to dynamicaly switch between real-time and non-real-time modes.
+    * Could allow user to dynamically switch between real-time and non-real-time modes.
   * Cons:
     * Refactoring overhead.
 Integrating real-time code with existing code may be intractable.